 This does not mean Asian supply chains lose their value.
 It means European brands will place more fast-response, replenishment, and lower-carbon-sensitive orders closer to Europe.

+Start with material mapping and energy data, not a full carbon accounting system.
 Chinese fabric suppliers do not need to solve every carbon accounting problem immediately.
 But they should build the foundation now:

 • Map materials.
 Identify which fabrics contain polyester, nylon, spandex, or metal components.